 US realized prices

-Customer mix, industrial commodity (DBC) prices, energy prices (USO), production costs, freight rates, and hot rolled band steel prices are among the factors influencing CLF’s realized revenues.
+The realized revenues for Cliffs Natural Resources’ (CLF) US Iron Ore (or USIO) unit are influenced by the demand for iron ore pellets from its customers.
+Industrial commodity (DBC) prices, customer mix, energy prices (USO), freight rates, production costs, and hot rolled band steel prices are among the factors influencing CLF’s realized revenues.

-In the next part of this series, we’ll discuss Cleveland-Cliffs’s Asia-Pacific division.
+In the next part of this series, we’ll discuss Cliffs Natural Resources’ Asia-Pacific division.